[Episode Seven of ‘The Employee Advocacy and Influence Podcast] 🎧👇

 So another piece of data you should collect pre-pilot and post-pilot is the percentage of employees that are currently sharing on LinkedIn and then look at the percentage of them that share post-pilot once they’ve seen that validation come from the CEO.

-There are a number of ways that you can get that data (DSMN8 can gather it for you if you contact us) and that is another data point to say, that actually this action that’s happening at the top of the company is filtering through and it’s further growing the reach of our content.
+There are a number of ways that you can get that data (DSMN8 can gather it for you for free) and that is another data point to say, that actually this action that’s happening at the top of the company is filtering through and it’s further growing the reach of our content.

 It’s really easy with a single individual, especially someone like a CEO, where you can create such a compelling business case that it would be irresponsible not to be sharing content if you were the CEO, and that’s ultimately where you want to get to.